Kcboyy/eleventy-blog-test/content/blog/fifthpost/fifthpost.md

 “HyperText” is text on a web page that contains references to another web page.
 You probably know these as hyperlinks.
 We use hyperlinks to jump to another section of the same page, a different page on the current website, or a completely new website.
 Hyperlinks can also open a PDF, email, or multimedia, like a video or audio file.

-{% image "./html5.png", "A picture of the HTML5 logo" %}

 ## Section Header

 Linking information together in this way was a revolutionary step in building the web.
 Together, HTML and the internet make it possible for anyone to access all types of information around the world, in any order they want.